Accenture/mercury-composable/README.md

 - *Superior Performance*: Loose coupling reduces bottlenecks and encourages asynchronous execution.
 - *Streamlined Testing*: Well-defined functions facilitate unit testing and isolate potential issues.
 - *Simplified Debugging*: Independent functions make it easier to pinpoint the source of errors.
-- *Technology Agnostic*: Composable code is less dependent on specific frameworks, allowing for easier future adaptations.
+- *Technology Agnostic*: You may use your preferred frameworks and tools to write composable code, allowing for easier future adaptations.

 ## Implementing Composable Design

 While seemingly simple, implementing composable design can involve some initial complexity.

 Here's a breakdown of the approach:

 - *Function Design*: Each function serves a specific purpose, with clearly defined inputs and outputs.
 - *Event Communication*: Functions communicate through well-defined events, avoiding direct dependencies.
-- *Orchestration*: An orchestrator, either code-based or configuration-driven, sequences and triggers functions based on events.
+- *Choreography*: An event manager, with a state machine and event flow configuration, sequences and triggers functions based on events.

 ## Conclusion

 Composable design patterns offer a powerful paradigm for building maintainable, scalable, and future-proof applications.
 By embracing the principles of self-contained functions and event-driven communication, you can conquer complexity and write code that is a joy to work with.

 Are you ready to take your development practices to the next level?
-Embrace composable design today!
+Embrace composable design now!